We Insist!: Reception and legacy

 With the album, Roach was among the first artists to use jazz as a way of addressing racial and political issues during the 1960s.
 In a retrospective five-star review of the album, Allmusic's Michael G. Nastos called it a crucial work in the civil rights movement of the early 1960s, Roach's discography, and African-American music in general because of the emotional range and resolve of the music and the enduring relevance of its message: "Every modern man, woman, and child could learn exponentially listening to this recording — a hallmark for living life."
 John Morthland of eMusic gave the album four-and-a-half stars and wrote that, as a "jazz landmark" and enduring civil rights statement, it provided the model for numerous subsequent musical suites and presentations that dealt with the same subject.

 In addition to a maximum four-star rating, The Penguin Guide to Jazz Recordings included the album in its suggested “core collection” of essential recordings, and awarded it a “crown” indicating a recording for which the authors felt a particular admiration or affection.

 In 2007, We Insist! was reissued by Candid in honor of Roach after his death.
 John Fordham of The Guardian gave the reissue four stars and called it a "landmark jazz album" that "testifies simultaneously to Roach's remarkable playing, his clout in the jazz world, and his politics.".

 The album has also received acclaim outside of jazz criticism, with Pitchfork ranking the album as the 153rd best of the 1960s and singling out the track "All Africa" as a highlight.

-Scholar Richard Brent Turner writes in hi 2021 book, Soundtrack to a Movement: African American Islam, Jazz, and Black Internationalism (New York University Press) that the album "set the tone for the liberation values that Islam and jazz exemplified in the 1960s and the intersecting political strategies of civil rights and Black Power that influenced the global consciousness of musicians."
+Scholar Richard Brent Turner writes in his 2021 book, Soundtrack to a Movement: African American Islam, Jazz, and Black Internationalism (New York University Press) that the album "set the tone for the liberation values that Islam and jazz exemplified in the 1960s and the intersecting political strategies of civil rights and Black Power that influenced the global consciousness of musicians."